Sandfly Bay

 I woke up the next morning with sand in my bed and a smile on my face.
 Having passed the volunteer 'test' (ie, still smiling and asking for more), the second Saturday Anne put my name in the log book and put me to work.
 The weather wasn't nearly as nice as the week before, although at least it wasn't raining on us like it was on the city.
 The name 'Sandfly' didn't come from the bugs (which are nasty biting things common elsewhere in NZ, but not here), but rather from the persistant blowing that creates what Anne euphemistically calls 'textural winds' - air you can literally see.
 I spent a significant portion of the evening bundled into my winter coat, shaking sand out of my ears.
 Having volunteered on the beach for the last 3 years, she was smart and had a scarf to wrap around her face, lawrence of arabia style, to keep out the worst of the gusts.
 And despite the grey, people came...and animals too.
 Many, many more of each than the beautiful week before.

-white-bellies beginning to venture down to the lower ledge where their parents yelled encouragement.
+The chicks were out on their rock again, newly penguin-like with white-bellies beginning to venture down to the lower ledge where their parents yelled encouragement.
 My job was to sit at the base of the dune that leads to the beach, 200 meters back from the cliff, and catch people first thing when they came down.
 So many interesting people!
 For an over-talkative, know-it-all, teacher type, this was pretty much a perfect job for me.
 The fact that it was on what is probably one of the most spectacular stretches of sand anywhere in the world, filled with penguin 'song', was also a perk!
 Anne spent most of her evening at the opposite end of the beach, at the viewing hide, helping people avoid the very, very active sea lions.
 During a quiet spell later in the evening, we walked down the beach together with 3 young French people, just in time to see a succession of penguins pop out of the waves and make for their nests inland.
 And also in time to see 2 big male sea lions have a fight (at the base of the path to the viewing hide, of course, where a group of tourists were stuck), with 2 baby girl sea lions playing in the grass behind them.
 Up and down the beach sea lions came in and out of the waves, sizing people up as possible playmates, and penguins waddled.
 I talked to people from Scotland, Germany, France, Switzerland, Canada (from my old university!), New York (big strapping guy who owns a florist on 5th...fun!), and Uruguay.
 Easily worth every grain of sand I injested throughout the night.
 And next day.